Nedomas/securities/README.md

 	Optional parameter :periods accepts :daily, :weekly, :monthly, :dividend.
 If not specified, it defaults to :daily.

+	End date defaults to today if not specified.

 You can access hash for a single stock with:

-	my_data.results["yhoo"]
+	my_data["yhoo"]

+	or my_stocks.output["yhoo"]

-Results are returned in a hash:
+Output is returned in a hash:

 	{"aapl"=>
 		[{:date=>"2012-01-04",